 Benefits of Expat Communities in Portugal

-Innovation and Entrepreneurship: Expatriates, including entrepreneurs and professionals, bring fresh perspectives, ideas, and skills to Portugal’s workforce.
-They can stimulate innovation and contribute to the growth of sectors like technology and tourism.
+Innovation and Entrepreneurship: Foreign entrepreneurs, professionals, inventors… bring new experiences, ideas and skills into their workforce.
+They can foster innovation and growth in areas such as technology and tourism.

 Tourism: Foreign communities attract tourists from their home countries, boosting the tourism sector and fostering international connections.